360 XOCHI QUETZAL: Free Artist Residency in Central Mexico.

 Justin Lytle, Juror for Musicians

-Justin R. Lytle is an artist, composer, and designer based in Seattle, WA.
+Justin R. Lytle is an artist, comhttp://www.alicebfogel.com/poser, and designer based in Northern California.
 Justin holds a BFA from Cornish College of the Arts, and his work is found in various public and private collections.
 Justin is a classically trained pianist, and uses the medium of sound design as a foundational tool for his contemporary sculpture practice.
 He is the owner of Studio Arno, a small design studio, and he composes for the Seattle based music project Holy Cities.
-Justin was the second Resident at 360 Xochi Quetzel and has now joined us as the music juror. www.justinrlytle.com
+Justin was the second Resident at 360 Xochi Quetzel and has now joined us as the music juror. www.justinlytle.com

 Deborah Kruger, Juror for Visual Artists

-STUDIO SPACE AND EQUIPMENT: We provide large work tables and generous wall space for visual artists.
-All live/work spaces have desks and free wi-fi.
-We offer a professional easel for painters.
-Ceramic artists have access to our Cress sample kiln which can fire up to cone 6 and is suitable for small ceramic or metal clay pieces.
-We now have a 33” floor loom for weavers.
+STUDIO SPACE AND EQUIPMENT: For both personal and competitive residencies, we provide work tables and wall space for visual artists, desks and free wi-fi for writers.
+There is a professional easel for painters.
+Our Lower Casita has a Cress sample kiln for ceramic artists, which can fire up to cone 6 and is suitable for small ceramic or metal clay pieces.
+There is a 33” floor loom in our Middle Casita for weavers.

 FUN: All live/work spaces are walking distance to a park with a running track, pool, tennis courts and walking trails.
 We are also 5 minutes from the malecon, a park-like promenade that runs along the lake for a mile.
 The lake is surrounded by hundreds of mountains and you will enjoy spectacular sunsets almost every night.
 The weather is sunny 300 days a year with average daytime temperatures in the 70s.
 Other nearby activities include hiking, dancing and thermal springs.

-COMMUNITY: Chapala and nearby Ajijic have dozens of cafes and galleries, art openings, and hundreds of artists to connect or study with.
+COMMUNITY: Chapala and nearby Ajijic have dozens of cafes, galleries, cultural centers, art openings, and hundreds of artists to connect or study with.
 Everything you need is within walking distance and our bus service is frequent and inexpensive.
 This is a safe place to live, work and the residency houses are secure.

 MISC: Although speaking a little Spanish will make your time here more culturally integrated, you do not need to speak the language to get what you need.
-Food is inexpensive in Mexico, typically costing about $20/week US.
-Eating out is quite affordable with meals costing $3 - 10 US.
-You are just a 5 minute walk from many stores and restaurants.
+You are just a 5 minute walk from many stores, restaurants and buses.

-HOUSE RULES: Your spouse/significant other/collaborator is welcome to join you.
-There is a $200/month surcharge per guest regardless of how long they visit.
-Your children, guests and pets are not permitted (there are many bed and breakfast hotels nearby for visitors).
-Smoking and firearms are expressly prohibited.
+HOUSE RULES: Competitive residents may be able to invite your spouse/significant other depending on our accommodations; check with us before making plans.
+If there is space, we charge a $200/month surcharge per guest prorated for the length of their visit.
+Your children and pets are not permitted (there are many bed and breakfast hotels nearby for visitors).
+Smoking, drugs and firearms are expressly prohibited.

 NON-DISCRIMINATION: 360 Xochi Quetzal encourages applications from artists of all backgrounds and does not discriminate on the basis of age, race, national origin, religion, creed, sex, sexual orientation, HIV status, marital status, disability, or veteran status.